Jiřina Žertová

-Jiřina Žertová, née Rejholcová (born 13 August 1932) is a Czech sculptor, painter, glass and art-industrial artist.
+Jiřina Žertová (born 13 August 1932) is a Czech sculptor, painter, glass and art-industrial artist.

-Life
+Early life and education

-Jiřina Žertová comes from a family of Josef Rejholec, an official of the Supreme State Audit Office in Prague.
+Jiřina Žertová comes from the family of Josef Rejholec, an official of the Supreme State Audit Office in Prague.
 From 1947 to 1950 she studied at the State Graphic Arts School under Prof. Zdeněk Balaš.
 In 1949, the school was renamed Higher School of Art Industry, where she studied in the studio of Petr Dillinger.
 Her classmate and friend was Zdena Strobachová, and her older colleagues were Adriena Šimotová or Jiří John.

+Career

 Already after her third year of graphic design school, she passed the exam for the Academy of Arts, Architecture and Design in Prague, where she was admitted in 1950, shortly after the February Communist coup and at a time of severe political persecution.
 Despite this, Professor Josef Kaplický managed to maintain a liberal and creative atmosphere in the studio.
 A group of students gathered here (René Roubíček, Stanislav Libenský, Václav Cigler, Vladimír Kopecký, Vratislav Šotola, Stanislav Oliva, Rudolf Volráb, etc.), who were interested in modern painting and graphics and could apply their ideas in work with etched and painted glass.
 At that time, magazines such as Cahiers d'Art were still available in the Museum of Decorative Arts library, where it was possible to get acquainted with modern French art.
 Jiřina Žertová finished her studies in 1955 with a design for a monumental stained glass panel with a horse motif.
 She managed to obtain a scholarship from the Union of Czechoslovak Artists and the following year she worked at the Glass Centre on designs for utility glass intended for industrial production.

-She married the geologist Bedřich Žert, with whom she has a daughter Pavlína (* 1956) and a son Jan (* 1959).
 Since 1956 she has worked as an independent artist and has been working freelance.
-She was one of the most successful graduates of Josef Kaplický's studio and her glass designs were regularly exhibited at Czech glass shows.
+She graduated from Josef Kaplický's studio and her glass designs were regularly exhibited at Czech glass shows.
 She has been exhibiting independently since 1973 (Vienna).
 In 1989 she had a solo exhibition at the Heller Gallery, New York and Nakama Gallery, Tokyo, in 1992 in Miller Gallery, New York.

 She collaborated externally with Bohemia Glassworks in Poděbrady and designed blown and engraved glass for Škrdlovice Glassworks.
 The glassworks was nationalised and fell under the Directorate of Arts and Crafts, but the original owners worked here as master glassmakers from the 1950s onwards and also realised very demanding designs by glass artists.
 The possibilities of author's work in Škrdlovice changed radically after 1967, when František Vízner and Dana Vachtová came to the management as designers. Žertová and Vachtová also began to use the sampling hours offered to artists by Crystalex in Nový Bor.
 Jiřina Žertová's glass objects were realized by glass masters František Danielka, Josef Rozínek (Nový Bor glassworks) or Josef Kučera (Chřibská glassworks).

 Since 2007 she has been a member of Mánes Union of Fine Arts.